 You assign multiple Baffle Shields to a single endpoint through the Baffle Manager admin console.
 When multiple Baffle Shields are assigned to the same endpoint, each shield must be listening on a different port number.
 For example, if the first Baffle Shield uses port 8444 (the default), a second Baffle Shield on the same endpoint would need to use port 8445, and so on.

-Continue with the tasks presented in Define a Data Protection Policy and Encrypt Data.
+- Continue on to Define a Data Protection Policy and Encrypt Data.